bttcprotocol/bttc-doc/docs/mapping.md

 You can deploy mintable tokens on BTTC, or you can automatically deploy mintable token contracts on BTTC by submitting a mapping request.

 If you plan to deploy the contract yourself, here are some contract code examples.
-You can make changes to these examples, but you must ensure that the contract uses the functions of `deposit`, `withdraw`, and `mint`.
+You can make changes to these examples, but you must ensure that the contract uses the functions of `deposit`, `withdrawTo`, and `mint`.

 ### Contract on Public Blockchains